 B. van den Broek C. A. C. M. van Els B. Kuipers K. van Aerde S. S. Henriet R. de Groot M. I. de Jonge J. D. Langereis M. van der Flier

 HLA‐E: exploiting pathogen‐host interactions for vaccine development

 H. R. Sharpe G. Bowyer S. Brackenridge T. Lambe

-Immunology and Clinical & Experimental Immunology are the official journals of the British Society for Immunology.
+Immunotherapy Advances and Clinical & Experimental Immunology are the official journals of the British Society for Immunology.
 Profits derived from the sale of the journals are invested back into the BSI, providing major financial support for the Society's activities.